 - inputs, including the portfolio composition, historical values for key factors and current values for key factors;

-- intermediate results calculated by the VaR measure, such as a covariance matrix or a quadratic remapping; and
+- intermediate results calculated by the value-at-risk measure, such as a covariance matrix or a quadratic remapping; and

 - a history of modifications to the system.